-Mike’s views can also be found in major media outlets.
-He has been quoted by the New York Sun, Washington Post, Reuters, Dow Jones Newswires, Orlando Sentinel, Palm Beach Post and Sun-Sentinel, and he has appeared on CNN, Bloomberg Television and CNBC.
+While still in college, Mike got his start tracking the financial markets at Bloomberg News.
+He graduated from Boston University with degrees in journalism and English.
+Mike’s views can be found in major print and electronic media outlets.
+He has been quoted by the Washington Post, Reuters and Dow Jones, and has appeared on CNN, Bloomberg Television, Business News Network and CNBC.

 Mike lives in Jupiter, FL, with his wife, Kim, and three children.

 Mike Larson says, invest so you don’t let rising interest rates corrode your investment profits.